1chig0/1chig0.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student at [SecLab](https://seclab.cs.ucsb.edu/members/)@UCSB, advised by [Prof. Giovanni Vigna](https://sites.cs.ucsb.edu/~vigna/) and [Prof. Christopher Kruegel](https://sites.cs.ucsb.edu/~chris/).
-My previous research focuses on Web Security, and I am keen on delving into Web3 Security in the future.
-Additionally, I participated in CTFs as a member of [Shellphish](https://shellphish.net/) and [0ops](https://0ops.sjtu.cn/).
+My previous research focuses on Web Security, while I am currently working on how to use LLMs to improve the performance of static analysis and fuzzing.
+Additionally, I participate in CTFs as a member of [Shellphish](https://shellphish.net/) and [0ops](https://0ops.sjtu.cn/).
+I am also a part of the AIxCC team at Shellphish, where I built components that utilize LLMs to discover vulnerabilities.

 # Education
 * Ph.D. in Computer Science, University of California, Santa Barbara, USA, 2024 -